svlentink/myhugoblogs/blog.lent.ink/content/post/diy-nas.md

 We have the disk now connected and visible on the SoC.
 One can now decide to share it as a NAS using a web portal (e.g. nextcloud), NFS or Samba.

-We will go for Samba now since chromebooks support this Windows protocol by default.
+We use Samba since chromebooks support this Windows protocol by default.
-*Which is kinda strange, since the chromebook runs a Linux kernel, so NFS would be expected...*
+*Which is odd, since chromeos runs on a Linux kernel, so NFS would be expected...*

 Install
 [Samba](https://tutorials.ubuntu.com/tutorial/install-and-configure-samba):